Do you have a natural hair care routine? No? You are in good hands. Or you want to make your hair routine better? Well, still in good hands.

 1. Massage your hair in sections

-After having her hair in a ponytail or bun all day she takes it out and massages her hair with African Best Super Grow Hair Cream.
-She parts her hair into four sections and massages the cream into her hair.
+After having her hair in a ponytail or bun all day she takes it out and massages her hair with Gold Series Detangler.
+She parts her hair into four or six sections and massages the detangler into her hair.
+Next, she finger-detangles and then detangles with a wide-tooth comb.

 2. Do a simple protective style

-The next step in her hair routine is to put her hair into two French braids.
-She would then apply her edge treatment cream to help her edges grow and lay flat while she sleeps.
-Finally, she brushes her edges to lay them down and wraps up her hair with a scarf.
+The next step in her hair routine is to put her hair into twists.
+She would then apply her qoils Hair Boost Oil to the roots of her hair and her edges and lay flat while she sleeps.
+Finally, she covers her hair in a jumbo bonnet and then wraps her scarf around her hairline to keep her edges smooth.

 Naakie shares her natural hair regimen for 4C hair with the products she uses as recommended by a natural hairstylist.